 The start date for our Fall Season is August 20th.
 We practice most afternoons from 4-6PM and Saturday morning from 8-10AM.
 Email us @Verobeachrowingdor@gmail.com

 HOW TO JOIN: Interested individuals can sign up using the link below.

-The High School Team Participation Fee covers everything from equipment use to coaching to race entries and food at regattas.
-Students may sign up for either the Fall Season, Spring Season (our main season when all of our championship races take place), or both (highly recommended).
-Payment plans are available for those requiring them.
+The Fall Team Participation Fee of $650 covers everything from equipment use, to coaching, to race entries, to strength training, to food at regattas.
+Students may sign up for the Fall Season starting today!

 Keep up to date with our results be checking back on the website or by liking our club Facebook page.

 Rowing teaches that your achievements in life are limited only by the magnitude of your drive to achieve them.

 Rowing is a full-body workout that burns calories while toning just about every major muscle.